 The town lacks clean water and a reliable source.
 Due to chemicals and geographical factors, the town has to import the water from the neighboring town.
 This is done with Soviet-era pipelines and the water is then stored in Soviet-era metal containers.
 As a result, the water used for drinking and cooking is contaminated and a health hazard.

 The Krasnorechensk Secondary School is the only school in town.
 It has 494 students and struggles to maintain itself, with little help from local authorities.

 Currently, the children drink from a well located in the school courtyard.
 After sports or meals, the children all drink from this well.
 The children and school know this well is not clean, but it is the only option for the children.
 It is not possible to boil the water for all the students, and stores to buy water are expensive and far away.

 This project is to purchase and install a water filtration system and drinking fountain at Krasnorechensk Secondary School.

 The water filter will be connected to pre-existing pipes in the school and housed in the cook room of the school cafeteria.
-It will be encased in a specially-made wooden box to ensure its protection, and will be accessible only to cooking staff.
+It will be encased in a specially-made wooden box to ensure its protection and will be accessible only to the cooking staff.

 A drinking fountain will be installed to provide filtered water for drinking.
 When water is not flowing to the town, a 500 VAT pump will be used to transport the water to the drinking fountain.
 The water fountain will be monitored by the cooking staff.